SK-EID/smart-id-java-client/MIGRATION_GUIDE.md

 1. Create authentication hash
 2. Generate verification code from authentication hash
 3. Verification code can be shown to the user
 4. Create builder and set values.
-[Checkout setting values for authentication](README.md#examples-of-performing-authentication)
 5. Call build method (`authenticate()`) to create authentication session and to start polling for session status.
 6. After session status is `COMPLETE` response will be checked in the build method.
 7. Use `AuthenticationResponseValidator` to validate the certificate and the signature in the response.
-[Validating authentication response](README.md#validating-authentication-response)

 ### Moving to V3 authentication flow